impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 We declare a helper function called `list_versions`, which prints out a list of our Ruby versions.

-1. First, it turns on [the `nullglob` option](https://web.archive.org/web/20230330000444/https://unix.stackexchange.com/questions/204803/why-is-nullglob-not-default){:target="_blank" rel="noopener"}, which we've seen before.
+1. First, it turns on [the `nullglob` option](https://web.archive.org/web/20230330000444/https://unix.stackexchange.com/questions/204803/why-is-nullglob-not-default){:target="_blank" rel="noopener" }, which we've seen before.
 In this case, it helps avoid errors if our `versions/` directory is empty.

 1. Then, for each item inside our `versions/` directory, we ensure the item is a directory.
 If it's not, we skip it.